Firm Profile > KILINÇ LAW & CONSULTING > Istanbul, Turkey

 - The total import value of the product to be produced must be at least 50 million US as of the last 1 year.
 (This condition is not required for goods that do not have domestic production)

-In order to these incentive practices, each practice has a different types of benefits such as VAT exemption, customs tax exemption, tax discount, social insurance premium support, income tax withholding discount, social insurance premium support, interest rate support, land allocation, VAT refund.
+In order to these incentive practices, each practice has a different type of benefits such as VAT exemption, customs tax exemption, tax discount, social insurance premium support, income tax withholding discount, social insurance premium support, interest rate support, land allocation, VAT refund.

 WHAT TO KNOW BEFORE INVESTING